mb.deploy(deployment_function, ...)

 :Callable

 The function to deploy to Modelbit.
-If the function uses Python type hints for its parameters and return type, Modelbit will generate smarter sample code.name
+If the function uses Python type hints for its parameters and return type, Modelbit will generate smarter sample code.python_version

 Python version to run in production.python_packages